Earth Explorers

 What are Earth Explorers?

-The Earth Explorers programme consists of a series of satellites that share the common goal of advancing Earth science by helping answer principle scientific questions through observation of Earth’s key systems.
+The Earth Explorers are a family of satellites that share the common goal of advancing Earth science by helping answer principle scientific questions through observation of Earth’s key systems.

 The Earth Explorers are each dedicated to observing a different aspect of Earth’s system, such as the Cryosphere, Hydrosphere, Atmosphere and Ionosphere as well as the Earth’s interior.
 The overarching objective of these missions is to understand the Earth as a geosphere and the complex interactions between spheres and sub-spheres.